The 9 Most Important Trout Rigs (With Pictures)

 Depending on the size and weight of your lure, adjust the number of split shots to achieve the right depth during retrieval.
 The swivel prevents line twist of your main line, but if you’re using a lure that doesn’t generate twist, you can also tie the main line directly to the leader.

-When to use it: This is one of the most versatile trout rigs, and can be used in almost any setting, from small streams to deep lakes.
-In most cases you should try to fish in the middle of the water column, but can also go deeper than that if the trout are holding close to the bottom.
+When to use it: This is one of the most versatile trout set ups, and can be used in almost any setting, from small streams to deep lakes.
+In most cases you should try to fish this rig in the middle of the water column, but can also go deeper than that if the trout are holding close to the bottom.

-How to use it: Simply cast out the rig and start retrieving.
-Depending on how deep you want to fish it, you can adjust your retrieve speed, and you can also experiment with letting it sink to the bottom before you start reeling it in.
-However, if you’re fishing over weed beds, make sure to keep your lure above the weeds.
+How to use it: Simply cast out the fishing rig and start retrieving.
+Depending on how deep you want to fish it, you can adjust your retrieve speed, and you can also experiment with letting the rig sink to the bottom before you start reeling it in.
+However, if you’re trout fishing over weed beds, make sure to keep your lure above the weeds.

 If you’re interested in fishing with trout spinners, check out our complete guide to trout fishing with spinners.